-Director and staff will continue to note faculty communications in log book when possible, but the numbers will not be accurate, as time and human resources make it difficult to note every instance of contact, including speaking to someone in a meeting or in passing elsewhere on campus or off campus.
-Contact is also made by phone, text, email, and secondhand, making it difficulty to track.
-Noting contact in log book when possible will still help show trends in numbers and in which departments are represented.
+Director and staff will continue to log contact with faculty and staff, as time allows, but numbers will not be accurate.
+Limited time and human resources make it difficult to note every instance of contact by phone, email, text, or in passing (in hallways, meetings, and other places outside office).
+The ongoing rough log, though, will help WTEC note trends in numbers and in representation of departments/disciplines.

 - Put more resources in handout forms, post them to WTEC website, and invite faculty to have students download these themselves, or faculty can post these to their Moodle sites.
 Invite faculty to send good resources to post.
 Let faculty collaborate on this and feel some ownership of WTEC.
 Keep these simple, clear, and updated.
 Avoid too much replication of materials. - Remind faculty that WTEC is here for them, too.
 Ask them to let us know what assignments their students are working on and what the priorities for the assignments are.
 Reach out more to new faculty, preferably in person.
+Look for more opportunities on campus to remind faculty about our services and what reasonable expectations are, for them and for their students.

-- Benchmark met.
-Majority represents ENFL faculty, as that is where the majority of composition writing is occurring.
+- Benchmark met and exceeded.
+Reported numbers are lower than actual numbers, as noted previously due to inconsistent record keeping by staff.
+The majority of faculty who contact WTEC represents ENFL, as that is where the majority of composition writing is occurring.
 Outreach to other departments will continue.
 Updates to website and posts to social and other media continue to be important, especially with changes in our location(s).
 Personal emails to department heads and presentations at faculty and staff gatherings will continue, along with outreach to students themselves. - Director and staff will continue to log contact with faculty and staff, as time allows, but numbers will not be accurate.
 Limited time and human resources make it difficult to note every instance of contact by phone, email, text, or in passing (in hallways, meetings, and other places outside office).
-A rough log, though, will help WTEC note trends in numbers and in representation of departments /disciplines. - Put more resources in handout forms, post them to WTEC website, and invite faculty to have students download these themselves, or faculty can post these to their Moodle sites.
+A rough log (Gig book) and newly-created Word form, though, will help WTEC note trends in numbers and in representation of departments/disciplines. - Now that writing center is again allowed to use the mywconline platform for data aggregation, scheduling, and handling of client's papers, tutors and staff will have an easier time keeping records than during the 2023-2024 AY, when tutors and staff were swamped almost around the clock with emails from clients and faculty.
+The relatively low number of staff will still prove challenging, but easier reporting tools will give better results. - Put more resources in handout forms, post them to WTEC website, and invite faculty to have students download these themselves, or faculty can post these to their Moodle sites.
 Invite faculty to send good resources to post.
 Let faculty collaborate on this and feel some ownership of WTEC.
 Keep these simple, clear, and updated.
-Avoid too much replication of materials. - Remind faculty that WTEC is here for them, too.
+Avoid too much replication of materials.
+Be sure to credit contributors/sources. - Remind faculty that WTEC is here for them, too.
 Ask them to let us know what assignments their students are working on and what the priorities for the assignments are.
 Reach out more to new faculty, preferably in person.
 Look for more opportunities on campus to remind faculty about our services and what reasonable expectations are, for them and for their students.